-General Purpose Riding
+General Purpose Riding CONDITION 2

-Bikes designed for riding on a paved surface or smooth gravel roads and improved trails with moderate grades where the tires do not lose ground contact.
+Bikes designed for riding Condition 1, plus smooth gravel roads and improved trails with moderate grades where the tires do not lose ground contact.

 INTENDED For paved roads, gravel or dirt roads that are in good condition, and bike paths.